rackerlabs/rackspace-how-to/content/cloud-servers/add-and-remove-glusterfs-servers.md

 ### View the state of the servers

 Following are some commands that you can use to find out more about what's happening in your cluster.
-You will use these commands in the later articles.
+You will use these commands in later GlusterFS articles.

 #### peer status